julelang/manual/src/responsiveness/mutability.md

 	a = fn(a: int) {}
 }
 ```
 In the code above, there is no type compatibility issue even if the function parameters exhibit different mutability, and the code compiles successfully.
 This is because the parameter is not a reference and its type is the immutable `int`.
-Therefore, whether the parameter is mutable or not has no effect on the original data (which passed as argument to the function) and is entirely specific to the function's body.
+Therefore, whether the parameter is mutable or not has no effect on the original data (which passed as an argument to the function) and is entirely specific to the function's body.

 Even if the type is mutable, you will not encounter a type mismatch issue when using an immutable parameter.
 This is because the wrapper type specifies that the parameter is mutable, ensuring safety and indicating mutability.
 However, not every anonymous function is required to adhere to this, allowing immutable parameters to be used when desired.